bassel97/racer-cpp-ray-tracer/README.md

 ### TODO list and improvements:
 - [x] Correct reflection.
+- [x] Seperate files and create application structue.
-- [ ] Seperate files and create application structue.
+- [ ] More seperation files and create application structue.
 - [ ] Add more complex shapes.
 - [ ] Implement OBJ importing with materials.
 - [ ] Replace the input file to be in a JSON formula.